-▲ Warning: The Trash is emptied automatically when you shut down or turn off the computer, when you start a program, or when you eject a floppy disk from which you discarded any items. ▲ the Trash to accept the item.
+▲ Warning: The Trash is emptied automatically when you shut down or turn off the computer, when you start a program, or when you eject a floppy disk from which you discarded any items. ▲

+The pointer must touch the icon for the Trash to accept the item.

-To remove an icon, first drag the icon over the Trash so that the Trash icon is highlighted.
+1 To remove an icon, first drag the icon over the Trash so that the Trash icon is highlighted.